jolars/normreg/paper/rebuttal.md

 > judge whether the proposed method/analyses is enough novel and significant in
 > the lasso problem, since I am not familiar to the topic of Lasso).

+We respectfully disagree that the results need to be tailored to deep neural networks.
+We understand that you are unable to judge the current work due to your lack of familiarity with the topic of Lasso, but we have trouble understanding why this would warrant a rejection of the paper in its current state, nor why the results would need to be transposed into the real of neural networks.
+Could you please clarify?

 > (2)The paper analyzes traditional regression models, but current predominant
 > models also include CNNs, Transformers, etc., which use normalization
 > techniques such as Batch Normalization and Layer Normalization.
 It would be
 > valuable to provide some discussion and experimental results on the
 > applicability of the conclusions to these models and normalization methods.

+We agree that it would be interesting to investigate batch and layer normalization and its connection with regularization and are happy to add a remark regarding this in the paper's discussion.
+This would, however, require a completely different analysis and empirical evaluation, which makes us think that this is better suited for future work.

 > ## Theoretical Claims
 >